-How Many Crowns to Be Fluent on Duolingo?
+How Many Units or Sections to Be Fluent on Duolingo?

-I used Duolingo to reinforce vocabulary and grammar structures, especially while watching TV or in between conversation classes.
+I use Duolingo to reinforce vocabulary and grammar structures, especially while watching TV or in between conversation classes.

 If you want to know exactly how I use Duolingo, here is my post on the most efficient way to use Duolingo.